-This short course is suitable for adults aged 18+ years.
-It is open to improvers.
-Previous experience of creative writing is required.
-You may have attended Mac’s Creative Writing Beginners course or a similar course elsewhere.
+This course is suitable for adults aged 18+ years.
+It is open to improvers; previous experience of creative writing is required.
+You may have attended MAC’s Creative Writing Beginners course or a similar course elsewhere.
 This course may also be suitable for those working in a creative environment such as marketing or advertising agencies.

-The course is accessible for people with disabilities who can engage in writing activities.
-A support worker or carer may assist.
-Carers must book a complimentary ticket if attending a course to provide support.
+This course may be accessible for people with disabilities.
 The room is wheelchair accessible.
-Please contact us to discuss your specific needs.
+A support worker or carer may assist; carers must book a complimentary ticket if attending to provide support.
+Please contact us to discuss your specific accessibility needs.

 Do you need to bring anything?